barbazul/1kfa/mod_guide_player.md

 Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
-You can either take 7 Exhaustion tokens (thus losing 7 Stamina points), or choose to take one Wound token instead.
+You can either take 7 Exhaustion tokens (thus losing 7 Stamina points), or choose to take one *Wound token* (see below) instead.

 Let's further say your character had lost 3 Stamina points earlier in the battle.
-With only 7 Stamina points left, it's a wise time to take a Wound (see below).
+With only 7 Stamina points left, it's a wise time to take a Wound.

 ## Distribute